Whitaker and Baxter: Contributions to public relations

 Money and advertising, which were not considered essential before Campaigns Inc., are still thought of as major aspects of today's campaigns.
 Where the political bosses of the day used throw their weight with bribes or incentives to attract voters, political consultants are able to carefully craft a message that both attracts voters and makes careful use of a candidate's budget.
 Because of their expertise, political consultants have now become the norm for campaigns, and the quality of a political consultant can make or break even a well-qualified candidate.
 In this way, political consultants replaced party bosses as the power holders in politics.
 This idea is still seen very much in today's political landscape.

 Campaigns, Inc. and the work of Whitaker and Baxter is not without criticism.
 The "excessive professionalization" of the campaign industry is thought by some to be harmful to the democratic process, especially after their work for the AMA with "socialized medicine".
 The idea of ethics in public relations became extremely important, and is still debated and questioned in today's world.
 Whitaker and Baxter showed for the first time the magnitude of power that strategic political communication can have over public opinion.

 The legacy of Whitaker and Baxter has affected the political issues that we still consider salient.
 Healthcare reform today is still largely framed using the terminology introduced by Whitaker and Baxter.
 This political team was able to use effective advertising and messaging to not only halt the progress of healthcare reform for their client, but to hasten this process so much that it is still being debated today.

 Theodore White, the famous American journalist and novelist, made the following remarks about the legacy of Whitaker and Baxter:

 Clem Whitaker and Leone Baxter are now gone, but their kind of politics, professional image-making, has not only persisted, but thrived; and, in thriving, swept East, where politics industry has grown up—a gathering of professionals who merchandise control of voter reactions.

 In popular culture

 Whitaker and Baxter, and their work on the 1934 election involving Upton Sinclair, is the basis for the play "Campaigns, Inc." by Will Allan, which premiered at TimeLine Theatre Company in Chicago, Illinois on August 11, 2022.
-The play is a 1930's screwball comedy revolving around the Campaigns, Inc. team and the smear tactics they developed to take down Sinclair's campaign.
+The play is a 1930s screwball comedy revolving around the Campaigns, Inc. team and the smear tactics they developed to take down Sinclair's campaign.
 The play was both a critical and financial success.
 It closed on September 25, 2022.